arnowelzel/lightbox-photoswipe/readme.txt

 12) Added options to use the mouse wheel for zooming or switching images in desktop view.

-13) Added option to add "onclick" handlers for sharing links
+13) Added option to add "onclick" handlers for sharing links.

-14) Added option to add a custom URL for sharing links
+14) Added option to add a custom URL for sharing links.

+15) Fullscreen mode hides navigation buttons on mobile devices if possible.

 = Licensing =